Calendar of Free Activities

 BIRD WATCHING OUTING

-👉 RSVP: Bill King on 9534 9913 or email newbill1338@outlook.com
+👉 RSVP: Let Bill King know if you will be going direct, or meeting at the church car park, on 9534 9913 or at newbill1338@outlook.com

 This group visits the beautiful waterways and bush areas in and around Mandurah to observe what species of birds are in the area.
 They record the species identified and report their findings to Birdlife Australia.